 The two golf courses on site, the Eisenhower Course (the Ike) and the Babe D. Zaharias Course (the Babe) are both excellent, featuring tumbling, heaving terrain and spectacular views of the San Gabriel Mountains.
 The Ike was an LPGA Tour stop in the early 1980s, but was deemed "too hard."
 The recent renovation has made it more forgiving, and at $65 for resort guests and $85-$119 for nonguests, it's a wonder all of L.A. isn't lining up to play.
 The Babe reopened in June, and although it is more "resort-style" (i.e., easier), it will also feature a 300-yard par-3.

-Heading south to the golf destination of Temecula, you'll find Temecula Creek Inn.
+Heading south to Temecula, you'll find Temecula Creek Inn.
 Located in the heart of California's southernmost wine region, this resort is organized around 27 holes of excellent golf.
 The Oaks & Stonehouse nines are the two best.

 According to more than one knowledgeable local golfer, the greens here are the best in the entire valley.
 Wine-and-golf packages are available, and the massive Pechanga Resort & Casino is 2 miles up the road, with a plethora of entertainment options (and the worst Texas Hold 'Em hands I have ever been dealt).

-A 45-minute drive further south to Lakeside - just 30 minutes from downtown San Diego - lands you at the Barona Valley Ranch Resort & Casino.
+A 45-minute drive further south to Lakeside -- just 30 minutes from downtown San Diego - lands you at the Barona Valley Ranch Resort.
 The outstanding staff here is serious about three things: gaming, golf, and gastronomy.
-You won't find floorshows or comedy acts, but you will find 310,000 square feet of gaming and culinary delights, ranging from ethnic food-court fare to fine dining paired with the Barona Creek Golf Club.
-This course is so good and so scenic that it has been chosen to host the 2007 and 2010 Nationwide Tour Championship events.
-The on-site day spa is wonderfully luxurious as well.
+You won't find floorshows or comedy acts, but you will find 310,000 square feet of gaming and culinary delights, ranging from ethnic food-court fare to fine dining paired with Barona Creek Golf Club.
+The on-site day spa is wonderfully luxurious.